nikakhalatiani/CSHstuff/ContactBookApp/README.md

 ## Description

 The Contact Book Application is a simple console-based phone book application that allows users to add, remove, list, find, and update contacts.
-The application stores contact information in a file to maintain persistence across sessions using JSON serialization.
+The application uses a MariaDB database for storing contact information.

 ## Features